 The region contains a system of Pleistocene lakes, formed over the last two million years.
 These lakes are now dry.
 Most are fringed on the eastern shore by a crescent-shaped dune, referred to as a ‘lunette’, that was formed by the prevailing winds.

 Today, the lake beds are flat plains vegetated by salt tolerant low bushes and grasses.
 Part of the World Heritage property is gazetted as the Mungo National Park, which covers about two-thirds of Lake Mungo and includes the spectacular parts of the Walls of China lunette.
 The remaining area comprises pastoral leasehold properties.
-Joulni Station at the southern end of the Mungo lunette is of cultural significance to the three Traditional Tribal Groups.
+Joulni Station at the southern end of the Mungo lunette is of cultural significance to the 3 Traditional Tribal Groups.

-There are five large, interconnected, dry lake basins and 14 smaller basins varying in area from 6 to 350 km 2.
+There are 5 large, interconnected, dry lake basins and 14 smaller basins varying in area from 6 to 350 km 2.
 The original source for the lakes was a creek flowing from the Eastern Highlands to the Murray River.
 When the Willandra Billabong Creek ceased to replenish the lakes, they dried in series from south to north over a period of several thousand years, each becoming progressively more saline.

 The lakes were full of deep, relatively fresh water for a period of 30,000 years that came to an end 19,000 years ago.
 The earliest sediments are more than 50,000 years old and are orange-red in colour.
 Above are clays, clean quartz sand and soil that were deposited along the lakes' edges when the lakes were full.
 The top layer is composed largely of wind-blown clay particles heaped up on the lunettes during periods of fluctuating water levels, before the lakes finally dried up.

-Indigenous people have lived in the Willandra Lakes Region for at least 50,000 years.
+First Nations people have lived in the Willandra Lakes Region for at least 50,000 years.
 Excavations in 1968 uncovered the cremated remains of ‘Mungo Lady’ in the dunes of Lake Mungo.
 At 40,000 years old, this is believed to be the oldest site of ritual cremation in the world.
-In 1974, the ochred burial of a male Aborigine was found nearby.
+In 1974, the ochred burial of a male was found nearby.
 The skeleton, known as ‘Mungo Man’, is believed to be 40,000 years old.